 This project aims to strengthen national and regional road planning to help reduce road user costs.
 Inadequate road infrastructure significantly hinders economic growth in Liberia.
 The Roads Project focuses on enhancing institutional capabilities to improve road maintenance, and to conduct critical periodic maintenance works on key segments of the primary paved and unpaved road network.
 The project consists of two activities:

 The National Road Maintenance Activity will match Government of Liberia contributions up to $15 million dollars into a Road Maintenance Fund for periodic maintenance on primary paved and unpaved roads in fair condition.
 Conducting periodic maintenance on these roads will improve their condition and extend their useful life.

-The Roads Sector Reform Activity will provide training and technical assistance in transportation planning, policy, maintenance, and institutional systems at the national and regional level, including the RMCs, the Ministry of Public Works and The Office of National Road Fund.
+The Roads Sector Reform Activity will provide training and technical assistance in transportation planning, policy, maintenance, and institutional systems at the national level, including the Ministry of Public Works and The Office of National Road Fund.
 This activity will lead to the prioritization of maintenance projects and institutional management of the National Road Maintenance Activity.